gannochenko/generators/infra/template/[project_code_infra_kebab]/README.md

 ## Deploying via CD

-Take all variables from the `./.envvars` file and create [repository secrets](https://github.com/gannochenko/gannochenko.dev_infra/settings/secrets/actions) with the same names:
+Take all variables from the `./.envvars` file and create [a new "production" environment](https://github.com/gannochenko/legacy/settings/environments/new) with the following secrets:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY